cyndis/unicode_hfwidth/README.md

 # unicode_hfwidth

-This library provides functions to retrieve the standard-width forms of characters in the Unicode "Halfwidth and Fullwidth Forms" block.
+This library provides functions to retrieve the half-width and full-width forms of Unicode codepoints, as specified in the Unicode "Halfwidth and Fullwidth Forms" block.